This Q&A describes the importance of childhood immunizations and lists resources for readers who want to explore the topic further.

 From birth, a healthy child’s immune system fights invading antigens, which stimulate the immune system to produce antibodies.
 A healthy immune system produces thousands of specific antibodies every day to fight specific antigens.
 Some antibody cells become “memory cells” that develop immunity to returning bacteria or viruses.
 If the body has no memory cells, some bacteria or viruses can cause severe illness before the immune system can produce antibodies to fight it.

 Vaccines protect children by helping their bodies make antibodies against specific diseases.
 Vaccines are made using the killed or weakened antigens, or parts of them, that cause disease.
 Vaccine antigens are designed to alert the immune system to produce antibodies against a disease without causing the disease.
 The antibody memory cells remain to react quickly if they encounter the disease in the future.
 Vaccination leads to immunity without the child having to suffer from the actual disease.
+Read more about how vaccines work from the CDC.

 Can vaccines harm my child?

+Vaccines are much safer than the diseases they prevent.
+They are widely tested.
+A vaccine is monitored for safety as long as it is being used.
 Each new vaccine goes through several phases of testing, including clinical testing in volunteers, before it is approved by the Federal Drug Administration (FDA).
 The third phase involves testing in at least 10,000 people, and this stage lasts up to four years.
 The vaccine must be proven to be both safe and effective before it can be licensed for general use.

 Immunizations, like any medication, can have side effects.
 A health care provider should be familiar with a child’s medical history before giving an immunization.
 For most children, the side effects may include a mild fever and soreness at the vaccination site.
 A very few children out of the millions vaccinated will have more serious problems, such as seizures or severe allergic reactions.

 Extensive research studies have found no relationship between vaccines and autism spectrum disorders (ASDs).
-Not immunizing your child leaves him unprotected against diseases that can be dangerous or deadly.
+Not immunizing your child leaves them unprotected against diseases that can be dangerous or deadly.
 It also puts others at risk.
 Meanwhile, research continually improves the safety of immunizations.

 Is it harmful for my baby to get so many vaccines so quickly?